WellthCare

 For example, a platform could:

-• Receive a verified notification from a hospital system or vital records database (via a secure API) that a birth has occurred for a plan member.
+• Receive a verified notification from a hospital or vital records database (via a secure API) that a birth has occurred for a plan member.

 • Pre-fill enrollment forms and calculate the new premium impact.